 Complete the decorative duplicate stitch by bringing the darning needle down through the middle of the stitch directly across the hole.

 Pull the yarn tail (that should now be inside your mittens tightly, but not too tightly.
 You’ll see a duplicate stitch appear, and your mitten tip should

 round out a bit.
 With the remaining yarn tail, sew together the hole from the inside of the mitten, just to ensure it does not come loose over time.
 Weave in or knot in the yarn tail to secure it in place.

 In many mitten knitting patterns, like my basic knit mittens pattern, you will have an open gap at the base of the thumb when you have finished knitting.
-Closing this gap is simple if you understand the duplicate stitch.
+Closing this gap is simple if you use the duplicate stitch.
+A duplicate stitch follows and mimics the pattern of the knitting to seamlessly blend with your work.
 Below I will show you how I close the thumb gap on mittens using the yarn tail to duplicate the stitch pattern.

 Put the yarn tail that remains on the gap at the base of the thumb onto a darning needle.